 Most importantly, please remember this is God’s Mission not ours, not yours.
 We are to be the hands and feet of Christ.
 We are to listen to his voice as we move through the week, share the gospel and give these children the hope that comes only from a relationship with Jesus Christ!

-Henry Blackaby has stated that to experience God, we should find where He is at work and join Him there.
+Henry Blackaby said that to experience God, we should find where He is at work and join Him there.
 God is at work in the Appalachian Mountains and He is calling us to join Him there!

 If you would like to request a copy of the HFA Missionary Application to be mailed to you (I.e. no access to printer), please send an email to email@example.com